fiskaly/fiskaly-kassensichv-client-ios/readme.md

 $ git submodule update --init
 ```

-After that you need to extract the .tgz file to access the sma-Framework.
+After that you need to extract the .tgz file to access the SMA-Framework.

 ```
 $ tar -xvzf ./sma/dist/com.fiskaly.kassensichv.sma-ios.tgz